Sky Tonight

 Where is NGC4809 right now?

 NGC4809 is located in the constellation Virgo, at right ascension 12h 54m 51s" and declination 02° 39' 14s.
-At the current time, it is below the horizon and not visible from your location.
+Although it is currently above the horizon at an altitude of 27 degrees, NGC4809 is not visible because it is daytime.

 Finder Chart for NGC4809